NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/T/The Joke.md

 * * *

 **Effect** You perform a quick but amusing card trick with The Joke meant to distract others.
-You cast [[Spells/Laughing Fit|Laughing Fit]] on up to 10 creatures in range of the spell.
+You cast [[Laughing Fit|Laughing Fit]] on up to 10 creatures in range of the spell.
 The rank of the spell is one-half your level rounded down (minimum 6th level), and the save DC is your class DC (Will check).

 *Source: Pathfinder #192: Worst of All Possible Worlds* *OGL*